michaelxmcbride/zsh-dircycle/README.md

 # zsh-dircycle
 > Cycle through the directory stack

-Cycle through the directory stack with `Ctrl + Shift + Left/Right`.
+Cycle through the directory stack (i.e. a list of recently-visited directories) with `Ctrl + Shift + Left/Right`.
 Direction follows the order in which directories were visited, like left/right arrows do in a browser.

 ## Installation